darktable-org/dtdocs/content/preferences-settings/general.md

 : Set the theme for the user interface.
 Apart from any aesthetic considerations, the recommended interface color for color evaluation is middle grey.
 Indeed, visual perception is affected by ambient brightness, and a low brightness of the interface causes all kinds of illusions.
 Using a dark interface to retouch photos can therefore lead to excessive retouching (abuse of contrast and saturation) and to a photo that is too dark once printed.
 It is therefore highly recommended that you use one of the "grey" themes for retouching work as these are designed so that the user interface approximates middle grey (default "darktable").

 performance mode
 : Enable this option to render thumbnails and previews at a lower quality.
 This increases the rendering speed by a factor of 4, and is useful when working on slower computers (default off).
+This also improves the performance of the slideshow image rendering.

 use system font size
 : Select this option to use the font size defined by your system.
 If unchecked, you may enter a custom font size in the box below (default on).